alephdao/transcribe_telegram/readme.md

 - clone to aws ec2
 - run it and keep running for now...

-it took X minutes to do the above and have it running on my EC2.
+it took 3 minutes to do the above and 5 minutes to set up the .env files.
+Easy!